 Especially for beginners:

-There are also many ukulele lessons available online.
+There are many ukulele lessons available online.
 Search for anything that interests you in Google or Youtube and be amazed at the results; also be prepared to sift through what you find to locate resources that work for you.
-Two that I particularly enjoy are the Ukulele Underground, offering both free instruction and more details by paid subscription.
+I particularly enjoy the Ukulele Underground, offering both free instruction and more details by paid subscription.

 Google likes ukuleles!